silky/silky.github.com/src/posts/2016-12-09-quantum-neural-networks.md

 above, that also discussed autoencoders, so I thought it was worth a glance to see if this team did things differently.

+This paper again takes the approach of not concerning itself with weights and instead focuses on learning a good unitary matrix $U$ with a specific cost function.

+They take a different approach in how they build their unitaries.
+Here they have a "programmable" quantum circuit, where they consider the parameters defining this circuit as the ones that can be trained.
+Given that these parameters are classical, and loss function they calculate is classical, no special optimisation techniques are needed.

 ## Final thoughts